TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 Notably, we *won't* do any kind computation that involves data from multiple shards.
-They're completely independent in this example, which makes parallelizing at the shard level much simpler..
+They're completely independent in this example, which makes parallelizing at the shard level much simpler.

-And if you are using a GPU, at some point you need to get the bytes from host to device memory.
-Depending on your workload, you might want to decompress the data and then move it, or move it and then decompress with the GPU.

 ## Example Workload

-*This example workload has been fine-tuned to make the GPU look good, and I've done zero tuning / optimization of the CPU implementation.* Any comparisons with CPU libraries are essentially bunk, but it's a natural question so I'll report them anyway.
+*This example workload has been fine-tuned to make the GPU look good, and I've done zero tuning / optimization of the CPU implementation.
+Any comparisons with CPU libraries are essentially bunk, but it's a natural question so I'll report them anyway.*

 This workload operates on a 1-D float32 array with the following properties: